1c-syntax/bsl-language-server/docs/en/diagnostics/UsingObjectNotAvailableUnix.md

-# Using of objects not available in Unix
+# Using unavailable in Unix objects

 | Type | Scope | Severity | Activated<br/>by default | Minutes<br/>to fix | Tags |
 | :-: | :-: | :-: | :-: | :-: | :-: |